Norwell, Nottinghamshire: Self-sufficiency

 19th century Norwell was almost self-sufficient.
 Blacksmiths, wheelwrights, stonemasons, and builders were often grouped together in yards leading off the main street.
 There were two windmills, two steam mills and a watermill.
 For a time Norwell had its own brickworks.
 Personal needs were met by General stores, bakers and butchers, shoemakers and a tailor.
 There were at least three public houses; The Black Horse, The Crown (later The Elephant and Castle) and The Plough.
 Norwell has had a school since 1727.

 Buildings

-The medieval church of St Laurence is Grade 1 listed and has features from the 12th to the 20th century.
+The medieval church of St Laurence is Grade I listed and has features from the 12th to the 20th century.
 Almost all of the buildings are of red brick with pantiles.
 There are many timber-framed buildings originally with mud and stud between the timbers.
 Most are now entirely encased in brick but the timber can still be seen internally.
 There are a few striking 19th-century houses, most of which were built by Henry Clipsham, the Norwell builder who also restored the Church.
 A windmill and distinctive circular pinfold can still be seen.